yogdaan/LinuxSpells/README.md

 $ sudo npm install linuxspells -g
 ```

-This will install linuxspells globally on your pc.
+This will install LinuxSpells globally on your pc.

 ### Spells.js